You’ll love this DIY witch hazel toner! Witch hazel cleanses skin of germs and bacteria, soothes inflammation, and is a great astringent.

 - enough distilled water to make a total of 1 cup of toner (around ¼ cup)

 - 8 oz. amber glass bottle with cap

 Place all ingredients in an amber glass bottle.
 Cap and shake well to combine.
 Store away from heat or light.

 Shake well before each use.
-Wet a cotton pad with the witch hazel toner and apply to face and neck.
-It can also be used on acne prone areas such as chest and back.
+Wet a cotton pad with the witch hazel toner and apply it to the face and neck.
+It can also be used on acne-prone areas such as the chest and back.
 Feel free to substitute different essential oils depending on your skin type.